Connecting, Advocating, Educating.

 Through consultation with state agencies, we advocate for the reform of Virginia’s mental health care system.
 We also work locally and at the state level to prevent the incarceration and hospitalization of people with serious mental illness in various capacities, including:

-• Serving on the Board of the Charlottesville-Albemarle Mental Health Therapeutic Docket
+- Serving on the Board of the Charlottesville-Albemarle Mental Health Therapeutic Docket and offering navigation services for participants

 Educating